MatthewRFennell/ci40_led_switch/README.md

 ## Quickstart guide:
 ### Installing openwrt and LetMeCreate library
-[Follow these steps to install openwrt and the LetMeCreate library](https://github.com/francois-berder/LetMeCreate) Then, to transfer openwrt to the USB:
+[Follow these steps to install openwrt and the LetMeCreate library](https://github.com/francois-berder/LetMeCreate)
+#### Note that when running the `make menuconfig command`:

+In Target System menu, select (X) IMG MIPS Pistachio

+In Target profile menu, select (x) Basic platform profile for Marduk with TI cc2520

+#### Then, to transfer openwrt to the USB:
 ```
 df
 ```